brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 ![Query Anywhere](../img/trigger2.jpg)

-Cut and paste the following code in te the function editor.
+Cut and paste the following code in to the function editor.
 Save the function and then deploy the changes.
 ```js
 exports = function(changeEvent) {